 "Act" Means the Dog Control Act 1996.
-"Animal Welfare · · · · · · · · · · · · · · · · · · · inspector" "Bylaw" Act 1999.
-Means Mackenzie District Council Dog Control Bylaw 2006 "Control" Has the same meaning as Section 52 and 52A of the Dog Control Act 1996.
+"Animal Welfare Means an officer appointed under the Animal Welfare Inspector" Act 1999.
+"Bylaw" Means Mackenzie District Council Dog Control Bylaw "Control" Has the same meaning as Section 52 and 52A of the Dog Control Act 1996.
 "Council" Means the Mackenzie District Council.
 "District" Means the area administered by the Mackenzie District Council.
-"Dog Control Officer" Means an officer appointed under Section 11 of the Act.
-"Dog Ranger" Means a ranger appointed under Section 12 of the Act and includes an honorary dog ranger.
+"Dog Control Officer" Means an officer appointed under Section 11 of the "Dog Ranger" Means a ranger appointed under Section 12 of the Act and includes an honorary dog ranger.
 "Dog Exercise Area" Means any public place so defined within the District where a dog may be exercised off the leash.
 "Dog Prohibited Area" Means any public place so defined within the District where a dog is prohibited either generally or at specified times.
 "Effective Control" Means in any public place where a dog is leashed or is responding to the commands of the person accompanying the dog.
 "Leash" Means an adequate restraint, not exceeding 3 metres in length and held by a person physically capable of restraining a dog.
-"Leash Control Area" where a dog is required to be kept under continuous " •• " control by means of a leash.
-"Owner" In relation to any dog, means every person who either: (a) Owns the dog; or(b) Has the dog in his or her possession, whether the dog is at large or in confinement, otherwise than for a period not exceeding 72 hours for the purpose of preventing the dog causing injury, damage, or distress, or for the sole purpose of restoring a lost dog to its owner; or age of 16 years who:
+"Leash Control Area" Means any public place so defined in the District where a dog is required to be kept under continuous control by means of a leash.

+In relation to any dog, means every person who either:

+(a) Owns the dog; or

+- (b) Has the dog in his or her possession, whether the dog is at large or in confinement, otherwise than for a period not exceeding 72 hours for the purpose of preventing the dog causing injury, damage, or distress, or for the sole purpose of restoring a lost dog to its owner; or - (c) The parent or guardian of a person under the age of 16 years who: